Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states: Illustration of the tightness of the first-passage time bounds with a biased random walker

 The asymptotic expression for the thermodynamic uncertainty relation depends on the subleading $O\left(1/[\ell_+]\right)$ term in Eq.~(\ref{eq:T2Asympt}), and is given by

-Since $\tanh(x)\leq x$, Eq.~(\ref{eq:T2}) holds.
+Since $\tanh(x)\leq x$, the thermodynamic uncertainty relation Eq.~(\ref{eq:T2}) holds.
 However, contrary to Eqs.~(\ref{eq:T1Asympt}) and (\ref{eq:T2Asympt}), the thermodynamic uncertainty relation is not tight in the limit of large thresholds and the ratio Eq.~(\ref{eq:T2Unc}) depends on the affinity $a/\mathsf{T}_{\rm env}$ of the process.

-Taken together, the explicit calculation of the moments $\langle T^n_X\rangle$ of a biased random walker shows that the tightness of the first-passage bounds Eqs.~(\ref{eq:2}) is a consequence of the universality of the leading order term in the moments of the first-passage times, see Eqs.~(\ref{eq:T1Asympt}) and (\ref{eq:T2Asympt}), while the looseness of the thermodynamic uncertainty relation Eq.~(\ref{eq:T2}) is a consequence of the nonuniversality of the subleading term of $\langle T^2_X \rangle$.
+Taken together, we can conclude that the equality Eq.~(\ref{eq:eq}), and thus the tightness of the bound Eq.~(\ref{eq:2}) for $J=S$, follows from the universality of the leading order term in the Eqs.~(\ref{eq:T1Asympt}) and (\ref{eq:T2Asympt}) for $\langle T^n_X\rangle$.
+On the other hand, the looseness of the thermodynamic uncertainty relation Eq.~(\ref{eq:T2}) for $S=J$ is a consequence of the nonuniversality of the subleading term of $\langle T^2_X \rangle$ in the Eqs.~(\ref{eq:T1Asympt}) and (\ref{eq:T2Asympt}) and therefore the right-hand side of Eq.~(\ref{eq:T2Unc}) depends on the affinity $a$ of the process.